 The declaration and payment of dividends and the amount thereof by La Comer to its shareholders is subject to the recommendation of the Board of Directors and the approval of the shareholders at a general shareholders' meeting.
 As long as the controlling shareholder of La Comer continues to be the owner of the majority of the Shares, it will have the power to appoint the majority of the members of the Board of Directors and to determine the declaration of dividends and the amount thereof.
 In addition, the payment of dividends is subject to the existence of profits, the absorption of losses from previous years and the approval of the financial statements for the year by the General Meeting of Shareholders.
 La Comer cannot guarantee that its shareholders will approve a dividend policy on the proposal of its Board of Directors, or that its Board of Directors will submit such proposal or the terms thereof.
-In addition, La Comer has not paid dividends to its shareholders since its inception of operations, but rather has reinvested in openings and format upgrades but may consider declaring dividend payments in the future.
+In 2020, the Company made a dividend payment and may continue to consider decreeing dividends in the future.